 - First and foremost, we take YOUR lead on this.
 We DO NOT use a social skills curriculum that everyone follows.
 We’re going to work with you on what YOU want and need support with.

-- Beyond Akeela’s social skills program staff provide social structure and support during our camp activities and travel experiences throughout the session.
-They are always around and are focused on getting to know you while giving you space to meet new friends.
+- Beyond Akeela’s teen social skills program staff provide structure and support during our camp activities and travel experiences throughout the session.
+They are present and focused on building relationships with you while giving you space to meet new friends.

 - Most Beyond Akeela teens love free time, so we make sure to give you some each day.
 There are plenty of things to do in the dorm or around campus with your friends.